Trovemaster/TROVE/docs/source/kinetic.rst

 Linearised KEO
 --------------

 This is a standard KEO constructed using a general black-boxed algorithm applicable for an arbitrary polyatomic molecule.
-It has been introduced in the original TROVE paper [TROVE]_ and also explained in Chapter `Theory <https://spectrove.readthedocs.io/en/latest/theory.html>`__.
+It has been introduced in the original TROVE paper [TROVE]_ and also explained in :doc:`theory`.
 For the following, it useful to recall that TROVE uses Z-matrix curvilinear coordinates to define the linearised coordinates for a given molecule and selected frame.

 Linearised KEO is a default option in TROVE.
 It requires the following components to be present in the TROVE code:

 - Coordinate transformation (``TRANSFORM``) between the Z-matrix curvilinear coordinates :math:`\xi_{i}^{\rm Zmat}` and the target curvilinear coordinates :math:`\xi_i` used to generate the linearised coordinates :math:`\xi_i^{\rm lin}`.
-For example, for the Z-matrix used for NH\ :sub:`3` (see Chapter `Molecules <https://spectrove.readthedocs.io/en/latest/molecules.html>`__):
+For example, for the Z-matrix used for NH\ :sub:`3` (see :doc:`molecules`):
 ::